-"If Hume ever smiled, he'd break his legs."
+- "If Hume ever smiled, he'd break his legs."

-"Mattie says more than her prayers."
+- "Mattie says more than her prayers."

+- "a snit"

+- "spark up a chat"

+- "give me the all-overs"

+- "without benefit of clergy"

 Chapter 10-LISTS

 - 1. List 5 misconceptions Rob has and what the reader knows to be true.
 What is the literary device the author is using? - 2.
 List 5 difficulties or challenges Rob has to overcome. - 3.
 List 5 of his accomplishments at the Fair. - 4.
 List two words to describe the author's tone (feeling or attitude) toward the character of Rob during this chapter.
 Do not list the feelings Rob has.
 For each of the tone words, tell one way the author conveys that tone to the reader. - 5.
 Write a well-developed paragraph in which you describe an occasion when you felt like you were "somebody."
 Include how you felt and why that feeling is important to someone when they are growing up.